advanced-ml-project/project/README.md

 ## Model Interpretability
 ### Integrated Gradients

+Integrated Gradient is an interpretability algorithm used to understand how neural networks work.
+This algorithm, proposed by Sundararajan et al. (2017), attributes the prediction of a neural network to its input features.

+The code to apply integrated gradients/feature importannce) is at the end of the notebook for each model:
+* Log Reg.ipynb (we didn't apply integrated gradients just checked the coefficients)
+* rnn_model.ipynb
+* cnn_development.ipynb

 ## Final Paper and Acknowledgements
 The research, analysis and results of this project are documented in [**Predicting_Polarization.pdf**](documents/Predicting_Polarization.pdf).